esesmuedgars/IdeaKit/README.md

 ### Homebrew 3.0.0

-Homebrew 3.0.0 is now available with an official Apple Silicon support and a new bottle format in formulae.
+Homebrew 3.0.0 is now available with an official Apple silicon support and a new bottle format in formulae.
 Read through a [list of changes](https://brew.sh/2021/02/05/homebrew-3.0.0) by [Mike McQuaid](https://twitter.com/MikeMcQuaid).

 ### Testing push notifications on the iOS simulator